Anoop Desai: Post-Idol

-Since appearing on American Idol, Desai has appeared on The Ellen DeGeneres Show, Live with Regis and Kelly, The Mo'Nique Show, Access Hollywood, Today, and local radio stations across the nation.
-He has also performed with Amos Lee in Atlanta, Georgia.
-Desai also performed on the American Idols LIVE!
+After appearing on American Idol, Desai appeared on The Ellen DeGeneres Show, Live with Regis and Kelly, The Mo'Nique Show, Access Hollywood, Today, and local radio stations across the nation.
+He also performed with Amos Lee in Atlanta, Georgia.
+Desai was part of the American Idols LIVE!
 Tour 2009 with his fellow Top 10 contestants; the tour visited fifty cities in the United States and Canada from July 5 to September 15, 2009.

-Music

-Desai's first single, titled "My Name," was co-written by Brandon Rogers and Desai, and was released on March 23, 2010 and briefly reached the Top 10 on the iTunes Pop chart.
-His debut album, titled All Is Fair, was produced by Ian Schreier and was released on May 4, 2010.

-Desai's second single, titled "All Is Fair (Crazy Love)," was co-written by David Mikush and Desai.
-Desai was selected by Clear Channel Music and iHeartRadio as an "artist to watch" for September 2010 with this single as the featured track.
-The music video for "All Is Fair (Crazy Love)" was released on February 3, 2011.
+In 2010, Desai released his first solo single, "My Name," and his debut album, All Is Fair.
+Desai's second single, "All Is Fair (Crazy Love)," was selected by Clear Channel Music and he as an iHeartRadio "artist to watch" for September 2010 with this single as the featured track.

+TOTEM

+In 2012, Desai began writing and performing R&B leaning pop music under the pseudonym TOTEM.
+The first TOTEM songs were released anonymously and independently on small blogs before being picked up by the likes of FADER, Billboard, and Complex.
+Eventually, TOTEM garnered significant success on marquee playlists like Spotify's "New Music Friday" and "Pop Rising", and Apple Music's "Best of the Week" and "A-List Pop."
+In 2016, he headlined the BMI stage at Lollapalooza.

-Since 2012, Desai has written and performed R&B leaning pop music under the name TOTEM.
-His own music, including the singles "Bubblegum" and "Aftertaste" combined with music he has written for other artists have been streamed tens of millions of times.
+His music, including the singles "Bubblegum" and "Aftertaste," combined with music he has written for other artists, have been streamed tens of millions of times.

 Acting

+In 2018, Desai was offered a role in the developmental Lab of the then Broadway-bound production of The Secret Garden.
+In 2019, Desai made his Off-Broadway debut at MCC Theater in the world-premiere of The Wrong Man, a musical written by fellow pop songwriter Ross Golan.

-In 2019, Desai made his Off-Broadway debut at MCC Theater in the musical "The Wrong Man" written by Ross Golan, directed by Tommy Kail, and starring Josh Henry.
-Onscreen, Desai has guest starred on Billions, Little Voice, and Russian Doll, as well as the Djinn in season four of What We Do in the Shadows.
+In 2020, Desai made his professional on-screen debut on the fifth season of Billions.
+Later TV guest appearances include Little Voice, Russian Doll, and Evil.
+In 2021, Desai began portraying the Djinn in the fourth season of What We Do in the Shadows to wide acclaim.
+He reprised the role until the show completed its six season run.
+In late 2022, Desai was cast as Raj Masihajjar in Under the Bridge.

+In 2023, Desai made his film debut in The Adults.
+He played Robert in Babygirl and Ben Harris in St. Denis Medical.